 *Kareem Hunt (Rookie, Toledo), Kansas City Chiefs – OK, this is dynasty football.
 I have to talk about rookie RBs, and there are many in this year’s draft class.
 Like always, there are very good players who get downgraded for various reasons – yet they become fantasy stars: David Johnson and Jordan Howard come to mind.
 Different draft classes and different reasons, but the same kind of draft trend dynamic that can help you beat your friends.
 Kareem Hunt is an impact player and a future RB1.
 Playing for the small-market school of Toledo did him few favors as far as NFL draft ranking.
 Hunt is being drafted on average in the middle of Round-3 in rookie mock drafts.
 I think it’s fair to say he’ll probably be picked somewhere in the second round of real rookie fantasy drafts.
 Make no mistake: this is a Top-5 talent in the 2017 RB pool.
 Hunt can do it all and will be a three-down RB in the NFL.
 He will become a better pro than RBs drafted ahead of him who will be situational NFL players.
 Hunt is an all-purpose feature-back with excellent vision, balance, and agility.
 He has the power to run through contact and is an electric runner with an elite jump-cut, 850+ collegiate touches and only one fumble.
 He had nearly 5,000 collegiate yards and is no worse for wear.
 Hunt is an excellent value pick at any point after Round-1.
 If he’s still available in the second or even third rounds of your rookie dynasty drafts, he’s the epitome of a “steal.”
 Don’t sleep on him.
 Small school running backs make a mockery of the NFL draft.
 Many of them have had great success in the NFL.

-UPDATE: There may not be a better fit for Kareem Hunt than Kansas City.
-With a superb blend of vision and balance, this kid is going to assume the role previously owned by Jamaal Charles.
-No longer a sleeper with an ADP in the 1.10 – 2.02 range, he’s an even greater Buy, Buy, Buy.
+UPDATE 5/2/2017: There may not be a better fit for Kareem Hunt than Kansas City.
+With a superb blend of vision and balance this kid is going to assume the role previously owned by Jamaal Charles.
+No longer a sleeper with an ADP in the 1.10 – 2.02 range, he’s an even greater buy as we get closer to the start of the NFL season.

 Every new NFL season brings with it millions of predictions and projections for real life and for fantasy.
 2017 will be no different.
 With the 2016 fantasy season over and the draft and free agency yet to come, every move will impact multiple players across all positions.
 This list is a work in progress, but as of today, these are a few players to keep an eye on during the off-season and might be worth grabbing when draft day rolls around.